Real Case Study 2026 Reading time: 14 min

 Job two: on return.
 Once the suitcase has been treated with permethrin spray and inspected, the cover serves as a quarantine wrapper.
 Suitcase in cover, cover sealed or tied, stored in the garage or a hallway closet for 72 hours.
 Even if a bed bug had survived inspection and treatment, it stays contained — it cannot reach your bedroom.

-Ryan put the cover on in the hotel parking garage before they loaded the car.
-“I covered the bag before even putting it in the trunk.
-That way, even if there was something in the wheels or the outer seams, it couldn’t drop anywhere in the car on the 1,400-mile drive home.”
+Put the cover on in the hotel parking garage before loading the car — before the bag even goes in the trunk.
+That way, even if something is hiding in the wheels or the outer seams, it can’t drop anywhere in the car on the long drive home.

 Not luxury — basic math.
-An $18 cover against the possibility of transporting live bed bugs in the trunk, on the seats, all the way to Naperville.
+An $18 cover against the possibility of transporting live bed bugs in the trunk, on the seats, all the way home.

 Luggage protection🧳 Double protection